sugarc4ned/FER_with_CNN/README.md

 -tensorflow

 ## Dataset:
-Dataset is provided in the folder / You can download the fer-2013 dataset from kaggle.com https://www.kaggle.com/msambare/fer2013
+You need to download the fer-2013 dataset from kaggle.com https://www.kaggle.com/msambare/fer2013

 ## Haarcascades File: